-All USF System students are asked to designate an Emergency Contact in OASIS/Banner, our student information system, during orientation and upon enrollment for classes.
-Residential students will designate a Missing Student Contact in their housing registration process.
-Students are advised that their Emergency Contact does not have to be the same person as their Missing Student Contact.
+All USF System students are asked to designate an Emergency Contact and a Missing Student Contact in OASIS/Banner, our student information system, during orientation and upon enrollment for classes.
+Students are advised within OASIS/Banner that their Emergency Contact does not have to be the same person as their Missing Student Contact.
 The option to designate a Missing Student Contact is provided even if the student has already identified a general Emergency Contact.

-All USF System students may update their Emergency Contact information is OASIS/Banner at any time.
-Students are reminded every 180 days, as part of their acceptance of the OASIS/Banner Terms of Usage, that they are responsible for regularly monitoring their Emergency Contact.
+All USF System students may update their Emergency Contact and Missing Student Contact information in OASIS/Banner at any time.
+Students are reminded every 180 days, as part of their acceptance of the OASIS/Banner Terms of Usage, that they are responsible for regularly monitoring and maintaining information in their records, including their Emergency Contact and Missing Student Contact information.

-Students who move into on-campus housing, regardless of age, are advised at the time they move into housing that they may designate one individual to be their Missing Student Contact as part of their documentation to live on campus.
+Students who move into on-campus housing, regardless of age, are advised at the time they move into housing that he or she may designate one individual to be their Missing Student Contact as a part of their documentation to live on campus.
 Students living in on-campus housing may update this information at any time by completing the Missing Student Contact Information form located on the housing portal as well as updating OASIS/Banner.
-Step-bystep instructions for updating your Emergency Contact and Missing Person Contact in OASIS/Banner is provided in APPENDIX I.
+Step-bystep instructions for updating your Emergency Contact and Missing Person Contact in OASIS/Banner is provided in APPENDIX K.

-Missing Student Contact Information Confidentiality and Information Release
+Missing Student Contact Information Confidentiality & Information Release

-Missing Student Contact information is registered confidentially in housing records if the student elected to provide such data upon application or at any time by completing the form on the housing portal.
+Missing Student Contact information is registered confidentially in OASIS/Banner and also in housing records if the student elected to provide such data upon application or at any time by completing the form on the housing portal.
 This information will only be accessible to authorized campus officials.
 These officials may disclose the Missing Person Contact information only to law enforcement officials and only for the purpose of a missing student investigation.
 By registering a contact person as their Missing Student Contact, the student is, in effect, also providing permission for law enforcement personnel to contact the identified individuals for the purpose of a missing student investigation.